Podiatrist

 Within the NHS, there is a structured career path.
 With experience and further training you can progress through the grades:

-Although podiatrists usually begin their career in general clinics, you may decide to specialise in a particular area of podiatry.
+Podiatrists usually begin their career in general clinics but you may go on to specialise in a particular area of podiatry.
 For example, you could focus on high-risk patient management working with patients who have an underlying illness or condition that puts their lower limbs at risk of infection or disability.
 This may include working in rheumatology, dermatology or diabetes.

 With experience and further training you could also choose to specialise in areas such as: